braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/integration.md

 ## Content Cards UI integration

 Content Cards UI can be integrated from the `BrazeUI` library of the Swift SDK.
 This library provides two view controller contexts: navigation or modal.
+For more information about iOS navigation options, refer to the [Apple developer documentation](https://developer.apple.com/documentation/uikit/view_controllers/showing_and_hiding_view_controllers).

 If you wish to intercept and react to the Content Card UI lifecycle, implement [`BrazeContentCardUIViewControllerDelegate`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazeui/brazecontentcarduiviewcontrollerdelegate) as the delegate for your `BrazeContentCardUI.ViewController`.

 ### Navigation context